flibedinsky/iatoolkit/docs/deployment_guide.md

 The API key is generated using a Flask CLI command.
 You will need to run this command in your production server environment for the desired company.
-The api key is generted with the following command

 ```bash
 flask api-key sample_company